melissa135/deep_typhoon/README.md

 3. Run `train_net.py` to train CNN with the train set, the trained CNN will be saved as a disk file `net_relu.pth`.
 4. Run `test_net.py`, analysis the test set with the CNN saved in previous step.

-After 10 epoches training we can get a CNN regressor which mean loss in train set is about 8 (kt) and in test set is about 10 (kt).
+After 10 epoches training we can get a CNN regressor which mean loss in train set is about 8 (knots) and in test set is about 10 (knots).
 ![](https://raw.githubusercontent.com/melissa135/deep_typhoon/master/loss_sequence.png)

+Here is what this CNN thinks of the top 20 typhoons in max wind.

 Downloading images and training CNN may take a long time.
 Here I offerd a trained CNN named `net_relu.pth`, so that you can directly use it in step 4 and skip step 1-3.
 But you need to prepare your test set by running `create_samples.py` with some necessary modified.